-18th February 2018 marks the centenary of Primula Niven’s birth.
-She died on 22nd May 1946, aged 28, due to a silly accident that has always made her untimely passing seem so much sadder.
+18th February 2018 marked the centenary of Primula Niven’s birth.
+She died on 21st May 1946, aged 28, due to a silly accident that has always made her untimely passing seem so much sadder.

-In early December 1947, on the set of ‘Bonnie Prince Charlie’, David confronted a stubborn Swedish model who had been refusing to vacate his canvas chair.
+Eighteen months later, in early December 1947, David Niven confronted a stubborn Swedish model on the set of ‘Bonnie Prince Charlie’ who had been refusing to vacate his canvas chair.
 They were married six weeks later.
 Primmie, however, still played a large part in both of their lives.
-According to almost everyone who knew David, he never recovered from his loss.
+According to almost everyone who knew David, he never recovered from losing her.